Documentation

 Who Is It For

-Energy operators who want a verifiable, tamper-proof record of their generation or consumption data — whether for compliance, tokenization, or market access.
+Energy operators who want a verifiable, tamper-proof record of their generation or consumption data — whether for compliance, asset financing, or market access.

 Carbon markets and certificate registries that need a trusted data source for issuing RECs, carbon credits, or other environmental instruments.